British soldier arrested in Kenya over rape claim | Africanews

 The BBC and other British media reported that a British Army soldier was accused of rape.

-“We can confirm the arrest of a Service person in Kenya,” the defence ministry said in a statement.
+“We can confirm the arrest of a Service person in Kenya,” the defence ministry said.
 “As the matter is the subject of an ongoing investigation by the Defence Serious Crime Command, we will not comment further.”

+The British Army, which has sole jurisdiction and does not involve the Kenyan police, is still conducting investigations.

-A U.K.-Kenya defence cooperation agreement allows thousands of British soldiers to train in the East African country each year.
+A U.K.-Kenya defence cooperation agreement allows thousands of British soldiers to train each year in the East African country.
 About 200 U.K. troops are based there permanently to train Kenyan soldiers.

 Some Kenyans have long complained about the soldiers’ behavior and the atmosphere around their training camp near the town of Nanyuki.
 There was an outcry over the 2012 death of 21-year-old Agnes Wanjiru, who was last seen alive leaving a bar with British troops near their training camp.
 Her body was later found in a septic tank.